Or more conventionally – The map is not the terrain.

 But you will have spotted that doesn’t answer the question: An estimate is a different matter entirely – see Estimates – Planning and estimation are frequently confused and they really shouldn’t be, but that is another topic.

 3 Resource allocation

-There may be other projects and you may want to predict when the team will become available, but assuming you are working on the highest priority project then your team is being utilised in the most appropriate way.
+There may be other projects and you may want to predict when the team will become available, but assuming you are working on the highest priority project then your team is being utilized in the most appropriate way.
 Programme planning, like project planning is better done at a high level for the future and only becoming more specific as the task draws closer.
-If there is a dependency then see above, otherwise trust that the project will be completed as quickly as possible and can move on to the next task at the earliest opportunity.
+If there is a dependency then see above, otherwise trust that the project/product will be completed as quickly as possible and the team can move on to the next task at the earliest opportunity.